Last Updated: Date 24 May 2021

 The notification will contain relevant information including the nature of the personal data breach and likely consequences of the personal data breach, etc.

-WhosOnLocation’s server regions are in United States, United Kingdom, Australia, Canada and New Zealand.
+WhosOnLocation’s server regions are in United States, United Kingdom, Australia, Canada, Germany and New Zealand.

-The European Commission has recognised Canada (commercial organizations), New Zealand, the US (limited to the Privacy Shield framework) as providing adequate protection.
+The European Commission has recognized Canada (commercial organizations), New Zealand, the US (limited to the Privacy Shield framework) as providing adequate protection.

 The UK government has committed itself to ‘maintaining the stability of data transfer between the EU Member States and the UK’ after Brexit, in its White paper.

-The GDPR specifies the requirement to implement appropriate technical and organisational measures to ensure compliance with GDPR and protect the rights of the Data Subjects.
+The GDPR specifies the requirement to implement appropriate technical and organizational measures to ensure compliance with GDPR and protect the rights of the Data Subjects.

-WhosOnLocation takes technical and organisational security measures such as, but not limited to:
+WhosOnLocation takes technical and organizational security measures such as, but not limited to:

 WhosOnLocation is also implementing an ISO 27001 information security management system (ISMS) and expects to be certified in late 2018 early 2019.